desihub/desimeter/README.rst

 * fit of GFA guide stars to adjust telescope pointing, field rotation while absorbing a scaling factor (potentially accounting for thermal dilatation)
 * prediction of fiber sky RA,Dec coordinates

+See `desimeter/doc/coordinates.rst` for a definition of the coordinate systems.

 Script Examples
 ---------------